alan-lira/cresp-model/README.md

 # CRESP Model (cresp-model)
-This is a simple implementation of the time cost model for MapReduce applications developed in the work entitled "CRESP: Towards Optimal Resource Provisioning for MapReduce Computing in Public Clouds". (https://ieeexplore.ieee.org/abstract/document/6678508/)
+This is a simple Python implementation of the time cost model for MapReduce applications developed in the work entitled "CRESP: Towards Optimal Resource Provisioning for MapReduce Computing in Public Clouds". (https://ieeexplore.ieee.org/abstract/document/6678508/)

 ### 1. Installation (Linux Terminal)